-9.6.
-Replacing the Auto-Zero Valve
+9.7.
+Auto-Zero Valve Replacement

-- 1. Disconnect power from the 465H. - 2.
+- 1. Disconnect power from the 465M. - 2.
 Remove the six screws and the top cover (Rack Mount Configuration) or open front panel (NEMA Configuration.) - 3.
 Locate the auto-zero valve (See Figure 9-1 or Figure 9-2.) - 4.
 Unplug the two-pin valve connector from the mainboard PCA. - 5.
-Remove the 1/8" fittings from the valve. - 6.
-Remove the bulkhead nut (from outside the panel: bottom in NEMA, rear in Rack Mount).
-Note the orientation of the valve body so that the new valve can be installed in the same orientation. - 7.
-Remove valve body from the bulkhead. - 8.
-Clean any residue or dirt off the surface of the bulkhead using a lint-free cloth and distilled or DI water. - 9.
+Remove the silver retainer clip from the top of the sensor valve.
+A pair of pliers may be used to slide off the retainer clip. - 6.
+The valve coil can now be removed by sliding upwards. - 7.
+Remove the two (2) mounting screws using a #2 Phillips screwdriver.
+Note that there are four screw heads visible on the top of the valve body, only two (2) of these should be removed.
+Use the new valve as a reference to determine which two screws need to be removed. - 8.
+Note the orientation of the valve body on the manifold so that the new valve can be installed in the same orientation. - 9.
+Remove valve body from sensor manifold. - 10.
+Clean any residue or dirt off the surface of the manifold using a lint-free cloth and distilled or DI water. - 11.
 Install the new valve by reversing steps 1-7.

-9.7.
+9.8.
 Configuring the Analog Output